Skip to main content

 }

-2. Maximum Indentation: 1 Level
+2. Maximum 1 Level of Indentation

 function processUser(user: User | null): string {